Installing Using Docker

 Download the docker image:

-3 nodes will start in docker and will be available from CLI tool that can be run locally.
+3 nodes will start in Docker and will be available from the CLI tool that can be run locally.
 Remember to initialise the cluster from the command line tool before working with it.

 Running CLI Tool in Docker